 WooSesh 2018 originally broadcast live on October 18 & 19, 2018.
-The sessions on the first day covered the current and future state of WooCommerce, pitching projects to clients, maintaining sites long-term, and important details for analytics, SEO, and content creation.
-Day 2 was entirely for anyone who enjoys writing code.
-These sessions were all about coding, tooling, performance, and improvement.
+The sessions spanned a variety of topics ranging from: the current and future state of WooCommerce, pitching projects to clients, site maintenance, SEO, coding, tooling, and performance.

 The Past, Present, and Future of WooCommerce

 If you’re looking for details about the direction for the world’s largest eCommerce platform, look no further!
 You can hear them directly from some of the awesome people behind WooCommerce itself.

 Throughout this session we’ll hear about the impressive strides WooCommerce has taken, gain usage insight and success stories – backed by real numbers, and see how research is driving improvements to WooCommerce and user experience.

 You have a prospect who needs to sell goods or services online.
 What do you need to know in order to provide them the proper solution, and what do you then need to do and say to land them as a customer?